unraid/docs/docs/unraid-os/manual/storage-management.md

 What btrfs balance does is to send things back through the allocator, which results in space usage in the chunks being compacted.
-For example, if you have two metadata chunks that are both 40% full, a balance will result in them becoming one metadata chunk that\'s 80% full.
+For example, if you have two metadata chunks that are both 40% full, a balance will result in them becoming one metadata chunk that's 80% full.
 By compacting space usage like this, the balance operation is then able to delete the now-empty chunks and thus frees up room for the allocation of new chunks.
-If you again run btrfs fi df after you run the balance, you should see that the Total and Used values are much closer to each other, since balance deleted chunks that weren\'t needed anymore.
+If you again run btrfs fi df after you run the balance, you should see that the Total and Used values are much closer to each other, since balance deleted chunks that weren't needed anymore.

 The BTRFS balance operation can be run from the Unraid GUI by clicking on the drive on the Main tab and running scrub from the resulting